 Others say that if we become foreigners, then we should be treated the same as an immigrant from any other country.

 But that raises the fundamental argument ECREU is fighting for - the fact that unlike people from other countries, we are living in our country of choice because we were entitled to and even encouraged to as a citizen of another EU state.
 We should not lose the rights that made that possible simply because of a referendum in which many of us were not permitted to take part, and because our own Government has been focused on internal differences rather than negotiating with the EU and prioritising the well being of its own citizens.

 If some 450,000 UK citizens who reside in all EU States were to return, it would have a major impact on the UK economy - you can imagine the difficult situation both for the returnees and certain public services, especially the NHS.

 It could actually be in the best interests of the UK economy to encourage more retired people to leave for Europe, and to actively foster their support.

 Two Years Grace?

-There should be at least two years after Article 50 is invoked for any re-organisation to be achieved, suggesting that nothing much would change in that period.
+There should be at least two years after the Brexit negotiations are concluded for any re-organisation to be achieved, suggesting that nothing much would change in that period.
 The UK will still be part of the EU throughout the process.
 Unless, of course, if UK crashes out.

 After two years of negotiating, and particularly if the UK walks away, we do not know what our future holds.
 We can only fight for our rights and remain alert to potential changes to our lives during and after Brexit negotiations.
-That is what ECREU is fighting for.
 To have your say and influence your future, join ECREU free HERE